dilanx/craco/README.md

 ## CLI Options

-When you execute `craco start` or `craco build` a few options are available...
+When you execute `craco start` or `craco build` a few options are available.

 To change the location of the configuration file: